MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/migration/verify-user-replication-has-completed.md

 ms.topic: get-started-article
 ms.prod: skype-for-business-itpro
 localization_priority: Normal
-ms.assetid: 119e9896-45e5-4f8b-af43-7b09360ada0b
-description: "When running the Move-CsUser cmdlet, you may experience a failure because user information between Active Directory Domain Services (AD DS) and the Lync Server 2013 databases are out of sync because the initial replication is incomplete.
-The time it takes for the successful completion of the Lync Server 2013 User Replicator service's initial synchronization depends on the number of domain controllers that are hosted in the Active Directory forest that hosts the Lync Server 2013 pool.
-The Lync Server 2013 User Replicator service initial synchronization process occurs when the Lync Server 2013 Front End Server is started for the first time.
+description: "When running the Move-CsUser cmdlet, you may experience a failure because user information between Active Directory Domain Services (AD DS) and the Skype for Business Server 2019 databases are out of sync because the initial replication is incomplete.
+The time it takes for the successful completion of the Skype for Business Server 2019 User Replicator service's initial synchronization depends on the number of domain controllers that are hosted in the Active Directory forest that hosts the Skype for Business Server 2019 pool.
+The Skype for Business Server 2019 User Replicator service initial synchronization process occurs when the Skype for Business Server 2019 Front End Server is started for the first time.
 After that, the synchronization is then based on the User Replicator interval.
 Complete the following steps to verify user replication has completed before running the Move-CsUser cmdlet."
 ---

 # Verify user replication has completed

-[]
-When running the **Move-CsUser** cmdlet, you may experience a failure because user information between Active Directory Domain Services (AD DS) and the Lync Server 2013 databases are out of sync because the initial replication is incomplete.
-The time it takes for the successful completion of the Lync Server 2013 User Replicator service's initial synchronization depends on the number of domain controllers that are hosted in the Active Directory forest that hosts the Lync Server 2013 pool.
-The Lync Server 2013 User Replicator service initial synchronization process occurs when the Lync Server 2013 Front End Server is started for the first time.
+When running the **Move-CsUser** cmdlet, you may experience a failure because user information between Active Directory Domain Services (AD DS) and the Skype for Business Server 2019 databases are out of sync because the initial replication is incomplete.
+The time it takes for the successful completion of the Skype for Business Server 2019 User Replicator service's initial synchronization depends on the number of domain controllers that are hosted in the Active Directory forest that hosts the Skype for Business Server 2019 pool.
+The Skype for Business Server 2019 User Replicator service initial synchronization process occurs when the Skype for Business Server 2019 Front End Server is started for the first time.
 After that, the synchronization is then based on the User Replicator interval.
 Complete the following steps to verify user replication has completed before running the **Move-CsUser** cmdlet.

 ## To verify user replication has completed